nineteendo/jsonyx/docs/source/jsonyx-patch-spec.rst

 del
 ^^^

-Delete an item from an array or property from an object.
+Delete an item from an array or a property from an object.

 Fields:
     - **op** (string) - the operation to perform.
 Must be ``"del"``.